ej4592/dnd_bot/README.md

 To use DnDBot in your Discord server, follow these steps:

-1. Invite the DiceBot to your server using the following invite link: [DiceBot Invite Link](https://discord.com/oauth2/authorize?client_id=YOUR_CLIENT_ID&scope=bot)
+1. Invite the DnDBot to your server using the following invite link: [DnDBot Invite Link](https://discord.com/oauth2/authorize?client_id=YOUR_CLIENT_ID&scope=bot)
    - Create a .config.json with parameter token.
 Put your bots token here
    - Make sure you have the necessary permissions to invite a bot to your server.